-A few of the sites in your European city trip include medieval style St. Mark’s Church, the museum for failed love stories called Museum of Broken Relationships, the museum for European art Mimara Museum, and a church called Gornji Grad-Medvescak.
+A few of the sites in your European city trip include medieval-style St. Mark’s Church, the home for failed love stories called Museum of Broken Relationships, Mimara Museum, and a church called Gornji Grad-Medvescak.

 If you’re craving for art appreciation and places with high historical values but don’t have a lot of money to shell out, then Zagreb is an excellent choice for spending a cheap weekend in Europe.

 With a population of about 1.8M and a land area of around 525 square kilometers, Budapest is one of the best cities to visit in Europe and its most densely populated cities.